Confirmed: Remarkable Paper Pure (new Remarkable 2)

 Any and all advice, guides, and reviews are unbiased and based on my personal experience.
 If you buy through affiliate links, I may earn commissions, which helps support my website.
 This does not have an impact on posts or my opinion of any reviewed products.
 If you find this post helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
 It keeps this page ad-free.
 Thank you!

-There’s a solid rumor doing the rounds that Remarkable will release a new Remarkable in 2026 called the Remarkable Paper Pure.
-The source of this leak is Evan Blass, a reliable source of iPhone and other device leaks.
+It’s now confirmed, Remarkable will release a new Remarkable in 2026 called the Remarkable Paper Pure.
+We learned about this back in March from a leak by Evan Blass, a reliable source of iPhone and other device leaks.
 Here’s Evan’s tweet if you’re interested.

 It’s been 6 years almost to the day (March 17, 2020) that the Remarkable 2 was announced.
 We’re well overdue for a new Remarkable 2, as not everyone wants a color Remarkable.
 Even Amazon has updated the Kindle Scribe multiple times, so the Remarkable 2 is showing its age (low pixel density, no backlight).